kissake/unattended_data_collection/README.md

 ### unattended_data_collection setup

 I created the public / private key pair using the setup.sh script.
+You should name them 'audio', or update the crontab file with the new name.
 It requires a password (a pair of passwords?) for the private key.

 ### Install collection tools